|

 - Mayfield Park

-This small park in Walterboro is located in a residential area, just outside of the Great Swamp Sanctuary.
+This small neighborhood park in Walterboro is located in a residential area, just outside of the Great Swamp Sanctuary.
 You can find here a playground, a picnic shelter, and a grill.
 There is a water fountain here, but it was not working when I visited.

-- Walterboro - Colleton County Recreation Center (Walterboro)
+- Walterboro - Colleton County Recreation Center

-- Walterboro Army Airfield Memorial Park (Walterboro)
+- Walterboro Army Airfield Memorial Park

 Located at the Lowcountry Regional Airport in Walterboro, this small park is a tribute to the many important events that took place at this airfield.
 Included is a monument to the Tuskegee Airmen of World War II.